HectorCorbellini/codefolio-hub/README.md

 ### Background Color

 There is a known issue with the light green background color not appearing on GitHub Pages.
-We're working on a solution for this.
+This occurs because CSS variables may not be properly applied in some deployment environments.

+**Current Workarounds**:
+1. Direct HTML/Body styling has been added to `src/index.css`
+2. Cache control headers have been implemented

+**For Users**:
+- If you see a white background instead of light green, try hard-refreshing your browser (Ctrl+F5 or Cmd+Shift+R)
+- Try viewing the site in an incognito/private window

+See [MAINTENANCE.md](./MAINTENANCE.md#background-color-issue) for detailed technical solutions.

 ## Cache Control Improvements